EllangoK/ComfyUI-post-processing-nodes/README.md

  - PixelSort: Rearranges the pixels in the input image based on their values, and input mask.
 Creates a cool glitch like effect.
  - Pixelize: Applies a pixelization effect, simulating the reducing of resolution
  - Sharpen: Enhances the details in an image by applying a sharpening filter
+ - Solarize: Inverts image colors based on a threshold for a striking, high-contrast effect

 ## Example workflow